 - Walk or jog along Oslo's new five-and-a-half-mile waterfront park

-- Get some serious fresh air with an overnight in the fjord-side village of Flåm
+- Bask in the fresh air with an overnight in the fjord-side village of Flåm

-- Rent one of Trondheim's red-painted bicycles to explore this 11th-century city
+- Rent Trondheim's red bicycles to explore the 11th-century city

 First timers to Norway will love this itinerary as it covers a great deal of ground in 10 days.
 With overnights in four separate locations, not to mention two nights at sea, this itinerary is ideal for those who want to make the most of their time with a mix of urban experiences and jaw-dropping landscapes.